-If you’re looking for something simple and something practical, then you will really appreciate this single unit toilet.
+If you’re looking for something simple and practical, then you will really appreciate this single unit toilet.
 Created as one solitary piece, this Back-to-Wall 1-PC toilet is a great choice for a small guest bathroom or apartment bathroom, or for those trying to save space.

 Back-to-Wall Elongated 2-Piece Toilet

 If you have a larger bathroom or taller family members who want something a bit easier on the knees, then consider purchasing something with dimensions like this Back-to-Wall Elongated 2-Piece Toilet.
 And when it says elongated, it really does mean elongated.
-From the back of the wall to the forward-most tip of the toilet bowl, this toilet measures 30.5 inches — which is ideal for large bathrooms, but note that this toilet would feel cramped in many smaller half baths.
-The toilet seat itself spans 18.5 inches long and just under 14 inches at its widest.
+From the back of the wall to the forward-most tip of the toilet bowl, this toilet measures 30.5 inches — which is ideal for large bathrooms.
+But note that this toilet would feel cramped in many smaller half baths.
+The toilet seat itself spans 18.5 inches long and is just under 14 inches at its widest.

 In addition to being long, the Back-to-Wall Elongated 2-Piece Toilet also has some notable height advantages.
 The seat itself is 16.5 inches above the finished floor.
 This height allows most average to tall-sized adults to sit very comfortably atop the throne.
 Furthermore, unlike most compact toilets which have a lower tank behind the toilet bowl, this design allows for a fairly tall secondary unit behind its toilet bowl.
 Here, the top of the tank reaches an ample 30.75 inches above the finished floor.